-ONTARIO TODAY is the first and only news and call-in program to link radio listeners across this huge province.
-Ontario Today keeps you up-to-date on the stories that affect you; and initiates a province-wide conversation where everyone feels welcome.
-It attracts half a million listeners a week.
-The program has earned a number of awards including:
+ONTARIO TODAY is a CBC Radio province-wide open line show weekdays at noon.
+It is the first and only news and call-in program to link radio listeners across this huge province.
+We keep you up-to-date on the stories that affect you; and initiate a province-wide conversation where everyone feels welcome.
+The program attracts half a million listeners a week, and has earned a number of awards including:

 A 2011 Gabriel Award for Father Claude's Secret.

 Father Claude Thibault is a priest who was abused by another priest.
 Despite the experience, he chose to remain in the clergy.

 In 2011, Ontario Today was named Outstanding Talk Show, winning a Gracie Award for the second year in a row for The Mean Girl: Were you the bully?
 The Gracies are awarded by the Alliance for Women in Media.